CIBC-Internal/python/Doc/library/asyncio-eventloop.rst

 Hello World with call_soon()
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Example using the :meth:`BaseEventLoop.call_soon` method to schedule a callback.
+Example using the :meth:`AbstractEventLoop.call_soon` method to schedule a callback.
 The callback displays ``"Hello World"`` and then stops the event loop::